alexb7217/Minimal-Deployable-Django/README.md

 # after git init, add remote for dokku server
 git remote add dokku dokku@your_dokku_fqdn:django-project-name
 ```
+Don't forget to change the SECRET_KEY to something better - or better yet, add in an environment variable setting system.

 If you're deploying, add server to ALLOWED_HOSTS, something like:
 `- ALLOWED_HOSTS = [*]`
 `ALLOWED_HOSTS = ['127.0.0.1','your-fqdv.net']`